ZephyrTransport/zephyr-website/industry-contributor-award.md

  - Respectful and thoughtful in their interactions; and
  - Goal-oriented towards the public good and usefulness, even if the pathway is unconventional.

-**Nominations for the 2020 award should be made using [this form](https://forms.gle/wLuDWPGYbeh6M17KA) and submitted by  November 30, 2019**.
 Nominees will be considered by a three-person award committee and forwarded to the Zephyr Board for approval.
 Awards are made at the TRB Annual Meeting.

+The 2020 Outstanding Industry Contributor Committee is:

+ - Rick Donnelly, WSP Inc. (chair)
+ - Brian Gardner, FHWA
+ - Julie Dunbar, Dunbar Transportation

 **Recipients**